-I am a Ph.D. candidate in Political Science at the University of California, San Diego.
-My research focuses on sovereign debt and international financial institutions.
-In my dissertation I develop and test a bargaining theory of public position taking in restructuring negotiations that explains variation in negotiation tactics, creditor haircuts, and political outcomes.
+I am an assistant professor of Political Science at the University of Mississippi where I focus on sovereign debt, international financial institutions, and foreign aid.
+In my current book project, I develop and test a bargaining theory of public position taking in sovereign debt restructuring negotiations that explains variation in negotiation tactics, creditor haircuts, and political outcomes.
 I am also enthusiastic about teaching and applying evidence-based teaching techniques in support of an engaged and inclusive classroom.
-My teaching experience includes courses in International Political Economy, the International Political Economy of Money, Introduction to International Relations, Political Inquiry, and The Modern World Economy.
+My work on the scholarship of teaching and learning (SoTL) has been published in several pedagogical journals.

 Please feel free to contact me at firstname.lastname@example.org.